A SHORT HISTORY OF FRANCE

-Realising he was losing popularity after 1867 Napoleon made his regime more liberal.
+Realizing he was losing popularity after 1867 Napoleon made his regime more liberal.
 He relaxed press censorship and restrictions on public meetings.
 Workers were given the right to strike.

 However in 1870 Napoleon went to war with Prussia.
 The French were utterly defeated at Sedan in September.
 Napoleon was captured and abdicated.
 He later fled abroad.

 A provisional government was formed led by Adolphe Thiers.
 Meanwhile the Germans surrounded Paris and the inhabitants were reduced to virtual starvation.
 Finally on 28 January 1871 Paris surrendered.
 By the peace treaty France lost Alsace-Lorraine.
 She also had to pay an indemnity and German troops were stationed in northern France until it was paid.

 Shortly after the surrender of Paris a National Assembly took control of the government.
 It met at Versailles.
 However the Parisians were outraged by the peace treaty and they rebelled.
 The Parisians formed their own municipal government called the commune.
 Thiers was determined to crush the revolt and on 21 May 1871 he sent in the army.
 While the Germans watched French soldiers took the city street by street with great loss of life.